duckrojo/parampl/docs/index.rst

 Welcome to ParaMPL's documentation!
 ===================================

-ParaMPL allows writing of justified paragraphs to matplotlib plots: 'full', 'center', 'left', 'right'.
+ParaMPL allows writing of justified paragraphs to matplotlib plots.
+Possibly values are 'full', 'center', 'left', 'right'.

-For each word, it first writes the word invisibly, storing its length.
-Then, the paragraph is split in lines of appropriate length.
+For each word, it first writes it invisibly to calculate its length.
+Then, the paragraph is split in lines of appropriate length and justified as requested.
-The cache of each word's length is kept for each particular font.
+The computed length is always kept in cache and will be sorted by font's size and style.

 An example run in quickstart.py produces: